nest/nest-simulator/doc/htmldoc/models/models-main.rst

 ~~~~~~~

 A device name should represent its physical counterpart - like a multimeter is ``multimeter``.
 In general, the term ``recorder`` is used for devices
-that store or generate output.
+that store or generate output (e.g., spike times or synaptic strengths over time).
 The term  ``generator`` is used for devices that provide input into the simulation.

 .. seealso::